alemart/speedy-vision/README.md

 ###### Parameters

-* `windowSize: number`.
+* `windowSize: SpeedySize`.
 The size of the window to be used by the feature tracker.
 The algorithm will read neighbor pixels to determine the motion of a keypoint.
-Typical values for this property include: `7`, `11`, `15`.
-This must be a positive odd integer.
-Defaults to `11`.
+You must specify a square window.
+Typical sizes include: 7x7, 11x11, 15x15 (use positive odd integers).
+Defaults to 11x11.
 * `levels: number`.
 Specifies how many pyramid levels will be used in the computation.
 The more levels you use, the faster the motions you can capture.
 Defaults to `3`.
 * `discardThreshold: number`.
 A threshold used to discard keypoints that are not "good" candidates for tracking.
 The higher the value, the more keypoints will be discarded.
 Defaults to `0.0001`.
 * `numberOfIterations: number`.
 Maximum number of iterations for computing the local optical-flow on each level of the pyramid.
 Defaults to `30`.